-In the low salinity assemblages of M0078A, the L. machaerophorum (Plate 1) appear to have shorter processes arranged close to each other, in accordance with previous observations that have shown the strong relation between the length of the processes and their number and density (Mertens et al., 2012b).
+In the low salinity assemblages of M0078A, cysts of L. machaerophorum s.p.
+(Plate 1) appear to have shorter processes arranged close to each other, per previous observations that have shown the strong relationship between the length of the processes and their number and density (Mertens et al., 2012b).
 In the Gulf of Corinth, it is present in low abundances in marine and isolated intervals (LU1.1, 1.2, 1.3, 1.4, 1.5, 1.11), most likely indicating tolerance to higher SSS and changes in SST.
 The process-length variation was initially related to salinity variations in the Black Sea (Wall et al., 1973), while in the Caspian Sea the process length (<10μm) was related to higher annual SST and lower SSS (Mertens et al., 2012b).
-High abundances were also observed in sediments near upwelling areas or in highly stratified waters such as, the Black Sea and Marmara Sea (Mertens et al., 2012b).
-In Figure 5a, this species is grouped well with the brackish indicators, but is also plotted near to Achomosphaera sp., indicating distribution both in neritic and shelf regions (Zonneveld et al., 2013; Zonneveld and Pospelova, 2015; Mudie et al., 2017).
+High abundances were also observed in sediments near upwelling areas or in highly stratified waters such as the Black and Marmara Seas (Mertens et al., 2012b).
+In Figure 5a, this species is clearly grouped with the brackish indicators but is also plotted near Achomosphaera sp., indicating a distribution both in neritic and shelf regions (Zonneveld et al., 2013; Zonneveld and Pospelova, 2015; Mudie et al., 2017).
 This species is continuously present in Black Sea sediments since its reconnection with the Mediterranean Sea during the Holocene (Mudie et al., 2001; Mudie et al., 2004; Marret et al., 2009; Mertens et al., 2012).

 Finally, the low salinity indicator I. caspienense is observed only in the uppermost isolated interval of the Gulf of Corinth (LU1.2), which might explain the great distance between I. caspienense and the other low salinity indicators in the nMDS diagram (Figure 5a).
-This taxon has been commonly associated with oligotrophic, low productivity conditions (Marret et al., 2004; Mudie et al., 2017).
-It is considered as an endemic species, found in high abundances (also as dominant species) in the Caspian and Aral Seas (Marret et al., 2004; Mudie et al., 2017).
+This taxon has been commonly associated with oligotrophic, low-productivity conditions (Marret et al., 2004; Mudie et al., 2017).
+It is considered as an endemic species, found in high abundance (also as dominant species) in the Caspian and Aral Seas (Marret et al., 2004; Mudie et al., 2017).
 This taxon was present in low abundance in Holocene sediments from Marmara Sea (Roberts, 2012) and the SW Black Sea (Marret et al., 2009), but it has not been encountered in cores from deeper water (Mudie et al., 2017).
+However, it must be highlighted here that the phylogenetic study of this species by Mertens et al. (2017) concluded that it was not endemic to the Caspian Sea but also occurring in the Baltic Sea, the cyst being produced by the thecate Gonyaulax baltica.
+This thecate has been observed to produce spiniferate and impagidinioid specimens, possibly in relation to environmental conditions, notably salinity.